Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 o3-mini

-Pick MiniMax M2.7 if you want the stronger benchmark profile. o3-mini only becomes the better choice if you want the stronger reasoning-first profile.
+Pick o3-mini if you want the stronger benchmark profile.
+MiniMax M2.7 only becomes the better choice if coding is the priority or you want the cheaper token bill.

 Coding